World Environment Day June 5

 It aims to attract and attract the attention of millions of people, including political and health organizations from various countries around the world so that they can formulate new plans and implement them accordingly.
 In order to control the negative environmental changes, it is very important to pay attention to issues like wastage and loss of food, increasing global warming, deforestation, pollution, industrialization, etc.

 Each World Environment Day is organized around a theme that focuses attention on a particularly pressing environmental concern.

-This year’s theme invites people to think about how they are part of nature and how intimately they depend on it.
+The theme invites people to think about how they are part of nature and how intimately they depend on it.
 It challenges people to find fun and exciting ways to experience and cherish this vital relationship.
 Last year theme was “Beat Plastic Pollution” and the host was India.

 Every World Environment Day has a different global host country, where the official celebrations take place.
 The focus on the host country helps to highlight the environmental challenges it faces and supports the effort to address them.
-This year India is the global host of 2018 World Environment Day.
+This year China is the global host of 2019 World Environment Day.

 2020 is a critical year for nations’ commitments to preserving and restoring biodiversity, with China hosting the 15th meeting of the Conference of the Parties (COP15) to the UN Convention on Biological Diversity in Kunming.

 “In Colombia we will face an important challenge in 2020, and it is to host the 3rd and last OEWG [open-ended working group] meeting of the post-2020 global biodiversity framework before the COP in China.
 In Colombia, we are willing to work together to reach an agreement that allows us to move forward positively towards ambitious results in the COP that will meet us in China; we welcome Germany’s gesture of support in this global effort and look forward to a successful collaboration,” said Ricardo Lozano, Colombia’s Environment Minister.